HorizontalEnjoyer/HorizontalReading/README.md

 ## Functionality
 - change rotate direction
 - undo (in case you mess up)
+- you gotta click on each refresh or next chapter (for now)

 # To Do
  - examples
  - different websites
  - zoom for super long panels
+ - Make it persistent accross chapters

 ## Future ideas
  - shareable chapter positioning